What Can You Learn from Your Muscles? Learning Visual Representation from Human Interactions: Related Work

 Inspired by contrastive learning~\citep{hadsell2006dimensionality}, recent methods have used ``instance discrimination'' in which the network uniquely identifies each image.
 A network is trained to produce a non-linear mapping that projects multiple variations of an image closer to each other than to all other images.
 Using Noise Contrastive Estimation~\citep{gutmann2010noise}, networks are trained to differentiate between similar images under complex noise models (such as non-overlapping crops and heavy color jittering) and dissimilar images. \cite{oord2018representation} and \cite{henaff2019data} introduce and investigate the Contrastive Predictive Coding (CPC) method, which encodes the shared information between different crops of an image to predict the features from masked regions of the image. \cite{wu2018unsupervised,misra2019self} use a memory bank, which enables contrasting features of the current image against a large set of negative samples, increasing the likelihood of finding a nearby negative.
 The MoCo technique \citep{he2019momentum,chen2020improved} encodes the positive samples with a momentum encoder to avoid the rapid changes in the original feature extractor.
 They achieve comparable results with supervised learning representations. \cite{chen2020simple,chen2020big} show that by using a trainable non-linear transformation between the representation and contrastive latent space and larger batch sizes, they can omit memory banks entirely, allowing for full backpropagation through both positive and negative samples, and achieve better results. \cite{bachman2019learning,tian2019contrastive} maximize the mutual information between different extracted features of the same image from multiple views. \cite{zhuang2019local} enforce the extracted features of similar images to move towards the same part of the embedding space. \cite{gordon2020watching}, \cite{yao2020seco}, and \cite{devon2020representation} apply contrastive method to videos and leverage spatio-temporal cues to learn visual representations.
-In contrast to all of these approaches, we utilize human interactions along with their visual observation for representation learning.
+Similar to these approaches, we do not rely on any manual annotation, but in contrast to them, we utilize human interactions along with their visual observation for representation learning.

-\textbf{Interaction-Based Representation Learning.} The third class of learning representations relies on cues obtained by interacting with a dynamic environment.